Mortgage terms and amortization

 Text version: Figure 2

-Interest rate Monthly payment amount Interest cost over 5 years Interest cost over 25 years
+Interest rate Monthly payment Interest cost over 5 years Interest cost over 25 years

 Shop around to get the best interest rate for your mortgage term.
-Talk to your lender or mortgage broker to see if you can negotiate a lower interest rate.
+You may be able to negotiate a lower interest rate with your lender or mortgage broker.

-If you renegotiate your mortgage contract or pay your mortgage in full before the end of the term, you may have to pay a prepayment penalty.
-The amount you pay depends on the type of mortgage you have.
+The amount of your penalty depends on the type of mortgage you have.
 It also depends on the conditions of your mortgage contract.
 This amount could be thousands of dollars.

-When choosing the length of your term, consider your life situation.
-If you plan on moving in the near future, a shorter term may be better for you.
+When choosing the length of your term, consider your situation.
+If you plan on moving soon, a shorter term may be better for you.

 Learn more about mortgage prepayment penalties.

-The longer your amortization period, the lower your payments will be.
-Keep in mind that when you take longer to pay off your mortgage, you pay more in interest.
+With a longer amortization period, your payments are lower.
+However, when you take longer to pay off your mortgage, you pay more in interest.

 Figure 3: Example of the effects of amortization on the monthly payment amount based on a $300,000 mortgage with a 4% interest rate